Holo-Light-GmbH/StylusToolKit-Unity/Docs/STYLUS_CONTROLLER.md

-# Using Stylus with other Controllers
+# Using Stylus XR with other Controllers

-In order to make the **Interactables** work with the standard Input Methods like, Gaze+Airtap, Handray, etc. in combination WITH the Stylus, then this guide will help you with it.
+In order to make the **Interactables** work with the standard Input Methods like, Gaze+Airtap, Handray, etc. in combination WITH the Stylus XR, then this guide will help you with it.

 <p align="center">
 	<img src="imgs/InputActionHandler.png" width="60%">